I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 In the words of Ms. Williams, trainees become “experts in intuition”.

 As a novelty, I attended Ms. Williams’ four-part masterclass on controlled remote viewing in March 2021.
 The virtual basic course in RV was packed with useful information.
 We did a couple of exercises that made me believe I should get deeper into this training.

 I like the way Ms. Williams presents the training like having “A Drawer Organizer for Your Brain”.

-The reason I have not seriously considered training on remote viewing is because it works best when done as part of a team.
+The reason I have not seriously considered training on remote viewing is that it works best when done as part of a team.
 The remote viewer needs a person to help as a monitor as well as regular feedback on his or her performance.